Everything You Need to Know Before Piercing Your Baby's Ears

 Why are some parents, in your opinion, totally against piercing their kid's ears?

 I think some people feel it’s a choice that should be left up to the individual; done at a time where the person getting pierced is also old enough to consent to the procedure.
 Piercing is not always but often done for cultural reasons.
 In countries like Venezuela it’s done in the hospital at one or two days old unless you tell them ‘no.’ Some of the mothers tell me stories about how their mother-in-law says things like, "Why are the child's ears not pierced yet?”

 Should you wait for kid's to decide to pierce their ears on their own?

 There are plenty of parents out there who think a child should be old enough to make their own decisions about earrings, and I completely understand that point of view.

 In fact, my own mother had her ears pierced as a baby, so it’s no shock that she pierced the baby ears of her three daughters.
-For many cultures, especially Latin ones, ear piercing baby girls is the norm.
+For many cultures, especially Latin ones, ear-piercing baby girls are the norm.

 (Only my younger daughter cried for a moment, and that was because she doesn’t like strangers and didn’t recognize the doctor.)